joerivanveen/faq-with-categories/readme.txt

 You can choose a taxonomy, the default is ‘category’, to attach your FAQ posts to.
 You can now summon FAQs for a specific category (including sub categories) on a page.
 The plugin also uses it to filter the FAQs if you place the filter on your central FAQ page.

 If you want some FAQs in other locations that do not appear on the central page you can use an ‘exclusive’ tag.

+When there are many entries, a ‘Show more’ button appears automatically (configurable in the settings)

 = Pros =